-The TIP is the formal programming mechanism used to prioritize projects in the MPO area over the short-term and is the mechanism by which funds are committed to specific surface transportation projects.
-The TIP must be developed in cooperation with the state and transit operators develop and approved by the MRMPO Policy Committee and the Governor.
+The TIP is the programming mechanism used to prioritize projects in the MPO area over the short-term and is the mechanism by which funds are committed to specific surface transportation projects.
+The TIP must be developed in cooperation with the state and transit operators and approved by the MRMPO Policy Committee and the Governor.

-Projects included in the TIP should be first identified as part of the RTP - the MPO's long-range planning and visioning document.
-Following this long-range planning effort, the TIP is the method by which the MPO prioritizes, schedules, and allocates funding to specific surface transportation projects already identified within the RTP.
-Upon adoption of the TIP by the Policy Committee, no additional action is required for the funding of these projects up to the dollar amounts programmed in the TIP.
+Projects included in the TIP should be first identified as part of the RTP, the MPO's longrange planning and visioning document.
+The TIP is the method by which the MPO prioritizes, schedules, and allocates funding to specific surface transportation projects identified within the RTP.
+Upon adoption of the TIP by the Policy Committee, no additional action is required for the funding of these projects up to the amounts programmed in the TIP.
 If additional funds become available or if a project experiences an unexpected delay, the Policy Committee may select other projects from the TIP to take advantage of the additional funds or to replace a delayed project.

 According to the intergovernmental agreement establishing the Middle Rogue MPO, decisions that create criteria to be used to prioritize and/or rank transportation projects located within the MPO boundary must be made by a majority vote of all Policy Committee members present.
-This applies to the allocation of Surface Transportation Block Grant Program (STBG) and Congestion Mitigation and Air Quality (CMAQ) funds designated for the MRMPO, the expenditure of which will be outlined in the MRMPO's TIP.
+This applies to the allocation of Surface Transportation Block Grant Program (STBG) and Congestion Mitigation and Air Quality (CMAQ) funds designated for the MRMPO, the expenditure of which will be outlined in the TIP.

-The FY 2021-2024TIP is built upon projects programmed in the 2018-21 TIP and STIP.
-As additional funds are allocated or awarded to the MPO area, the TIP will be amended by the MR MPO Policy Committee to include those funds.
+The Federal Fiscal Year (FFY) 2024-2027 TIP is built upon projects programmed in the 2024-27 TIP and STIP.
+As additional funds are allocated or awarded to the MPO area, the TIP will be amended by the MRMPO Policy Committee to include those funds.
 A list of funding sources is included as Appendix B.